-GitHub Docs
+GitHub Docs Warpgate for Business →

 The last bastion.

-No client apps needed.
+No client apps.

 No client

-Warpgate directly exposes native SSH, HTTPS, MySQL and Postgres listeners.
+Warpgate directly exposes native protocol listeners.

-Connect your gRPC service through it.
+Connect your VSCode through it.

-Set it as your DATABASE_URL.
+Use it in your DATABASE_URL.

 No paid plan